~ On the blog ~

 3. Define Your Event Parameters: You can categorize events (e.g., Category: 'Video,' Action: 'Play,' Label: 'Intro Video').

-4. Set Appropriate Triggers: You must ensure that tags fire only during the specific interactions you want to track.
+4. Set Appropriate Triggers: Take a moment to ensure that tags fire only during the specific interactions you want to track.

 That means testing.
 Don't forget to focus significantly on debugging and testing tags to ensure they function as intended.
 Let's see how and why.